KarolKozlowski/hello-cobol/README.md

 ![Zowe Explorer](img/zowe-explorer.png)

 This made me wonder why all this hassle, can't I just log in to the lab and work from there?
-And the answer is *I probably could*, however I did not realize how different interacting with mainframe is in comparison to for instance Linux, so the Zowe's purpose is to bridge a gap between the modern tools and the mainframe interface.
-How different can it be?
-One may ask... well... actually quite a lot...
-[Here is a nice video](https://www.youtube.com/watch?v=UAimEqwiUH0) showing how to perform common Linux commands on z/OS.
-In short the primary interactive interface to the operating system is menu based:
+And the answer is *I probably could*, however I did not realize how different interacting with mainframe is in comparison to more popular systems, so the Zowe's purpose is to bridge a gap between the modern tools and the mainframe interface.
+How different can it be, one may ask... well... actually quite a lot...
+[Here is a nice video](https://www.youtube.com/watch?v=UAimEqwiUH0) showing how to perform common Linux commands on z/OS, In short the primary interactive interface to the operating system is menu based.
+You can do everything with it - from creating a data set to writing a program and scheduling it.

 ![ISPF](img/ispf-home.png)

----
 References

 1. [z/OS for Linux folks - M116](https://www.youtube.com/watch?v=UAimEqwiUH0)